jordanribera/maru/README.md

 Along with this API, a web client (and soon Android) is provided for streaming the indexed content.

+## Disclaimer
+This is a work in progress.
+API auth is not implemented yet; consider the project only suitable for testing and local use.
+Library import has only been tested against a small set of files.
+If you encounter problems please [open an issue](https://github.com/jordanribera/maru/issues).

 ## Setup
 Follow these steps to get a working API and web client: